mbornet-hl/MNIST/README.md

 # MNIST
 MNIST : data files and images

 The numbers of the MNIST database can be viewed with the images of this repository.
-Here are some exmaples :
+Here are some examples :

 ![Example 1](https://github.com/mbornet-hl/MNIST/blob/master/IMAGES/41/mnist_0_41003.png)